 Where to Find my Reviews

 My favourite reads are contemporary women’s novels with emotional heart by writers such as Diane Chamberlain, Kelly Rimmer, Kate Hewitt, Kristin Hannah, Kerry Fisher, Noelle Harrison, Karen Swan and more.
 I also enjoy being swept away by great book club picks, as well as being immersed in the beautiful language of literary and Gothic fiction.

 I am an arts’ correspondent, reviewing new releases, for online magazine The Wee Review.

 I discover loads of exciting new fiction as a Net Galley book reviewer, and offer a monthly round up of books read (a bite-size couple of paragraphs for each) on my blog.

-I am also active on social media and would love to hear from you!
+I am also active on social media and would love to connect!